caiceA/slack-black-theme/README.md

 Make sure you have Npm / Node already installed in your computer.
 It requires you have nodejs and the asar package installed globally with npm i -g asar
 ```

 # Windows Install

 1. Please have [NodeJS](https://nodejs.org/en/download/) Installed.

 2. They're fonts used in this theme and the script will download and install them if they are not in your fronts folder.

 3. You must have Powershell 5.0, aka Windows 10 to get full compatibility.
 If you don't have Windows 10 install the latest [powershell](https://github.com/PowerShell/PowerShell#get-powershell) for windows.

 4. When running this script always run powershell in **Adminstrator Mode**.
 Hit your windows start button then type `powershell`, right click powershell, then `Run as administrator`.

+**Note:**

-**Note:** These instructions are error handled in the script.
+- These instructions are error handled in the script.
+- Please restart/close powershell if you have installed NodeJS during this install.
+This will refresh your environment variables to which NodeJS/Windows uses for commands.
+If you have [Chocolatey](https://chocolatey.org/) installed just type `refreshenv` while in powershell and run the install command below without closing/restarting powershell.

 ## Install